-If you are dealing with a third-degree abrasion, or skin avulsion, you should seek medical care immediately.
-Visit UCare Clinic to get treatment from experienced doctors and health care providers in EL Paso, TX.
-Call us today for more information.
-We have 2 locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+If you are dealing with a third-degree abrasion or skin avulsion, you should seek medical care immediately.
+Visit UCare Urgent Care and Walk-In Clinic to get treatment from experienced doctors and health care providers in EL Paso, TX and Horizon City, TX.
+Contact us today for more information.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Whether you fell while riding your bike or motorcycle, participating in an athletic activity, or at work, an abrasion can occur quickly and cause significant pain and discomfort.
 In such situations, medical care and attention may be necessary.
-If your abrasion does require medical care and attention, our medical doctors and practitioners at UCare Urgent Care in El Paso, TX, can provide high-quality abrasion treatment with skill, compassion, and expertise.
+If your abrasion does require medical care and attention, our medical doctors and practitioners at UCare Urgent Care and Walk-In Clinic in El Paso, TX and Horizon City, TX can provide high-quality abrasion treatment with skill, compassion, and expertise.
 We would be pleased to get your wound fixed up promptly and thoroughly so that you can have a speedy recovery.

 An abrasion wound is an open wound wherein the surface layer of skin is scraped or grazed off at the injury site.
 Abrasions are a highly common type of injury that can range from mild to severe and commonly occur on the ankles, elbows, knees, shins, or upper extremities, including the upper arm, forearm, or hand.